-All proposals should support the long term objectives of decarbonisation of the area, climate change adaptation and tackle biodiversity loss in accordance with Local Development Plan Overarching Policies One: Strategic Principles and Two: Development Requirements.
+All proposals should support the long term objectives of decarbonisation of the area, climate change adaptation and tackle biodiversity loss in accordance with Local Development Plan Overarching Policies;

+One: Strategic Principles and

+Two: Development Requirements.

-New development should firstly seek to redevelop existing buildings and brownfield (previously developed or used) sites, then aim to be 'net zero carbon1' development - i.e. use less energy, use reusable materials, supply energy efficiently, use renewable energy and off set carbon emissions.
+New development should firstly seek to redevelop existing buildings and brownfield (previously developed or used) sites, then aim to be 'net zero carbon $^{(1)}$ ' development - i.e. use less.